 This project will be aligned with that sponsored by TWI.

 To be eligible students need to have UK status or be a European Union (EU)* national who has been 'ordinarily resident' in the UK for three years prior to the commencement of studies.

 Limited relaxation of student eligibility requirements:

-Outstanding international applicants, currently based in the UK and able to attend an interview at Southampton University, who have the equivalent of a very good first class UK degree (typically with 75% or above overall) may be eligible for an international doctoral scholarship (IDS) on the EngD scheme.
-If you wish to apply for an IDS, please indicate this on your application form and ensure a personal statement, full degree transcripts and two references are included on applying.
+Outstanding international applicants, currently based in the UK and able to attend an interview at Southampton University, who have the equivalent of a very good first class UK degree (typically with 75% or above overall) may be eligible to compete for the international doctoral scholarship (IDS) on the EngD scheme.
+If you wish to apply for the IDS, please indicate this on your application form and ensure a personal statement, full degree transcripts and two references are included on applying.

 If you wish to discuss any details of the project informally, please contact Professor Janice Barton, Email: [email protected]